George-xixi/surreal-estate/README.md

 ## The task requirements

--Build a single page React web application.
+- Build a single page React web application.

--A search function that allows users to search all properties and filter results.
+- A search function that allows users to search all properties and filter results.

--An add property page where you will add new properties.
+- An add property page where you will add new properties.

--A property page.
+- A property page.

 -Interact with an API to get the properties.